nonoesp/Notes-Git/README.md

 ### Ignoring files with .gitignore

-In git, rules can be specified to ignore certain files or file types in your commits.
+In git, ignore *rules* can be specified to exlude certain files or file types from your commits.
+This *rules* are specified in the .gitignore file, on the root folder for the whole project or in sub-folders for folder-specific *rules*.

 #### Ignore file-types